 Established in Torquay, Australia in 1970.
-Now based in USA.
-In 2015 the American arm filed for bankruptcy, while Oaktree Capital took control of the company as part of a US$175 million refinancing.
+Is 2017 Quiksilver Inc was renamed Boardriders Inc. Now based in USA.
+In 2015 the American arm filed for bankruptcy, while Oaktree Capital took control of the company as part of a US$175 million refinancing, and in 2017 renamed the company Boardriders Inc (formerly Quiksilver Inc).
 Oaktree Capital is the largest shareholder of rival Billabong.
 The Australian business is not part of the bankruptcy filing.

 This company received a score of 0/100 (retrieved 13-Oct-2016) in the Corporate Information Transparency Index (CITI), a system for evaluating supply chain practices in China, particularly in regards to environmental management and water pollution.
 Scores are calculated using government compliance data, online monitoring data, and third-party environmental audits, as well as trends in the environmental performance of factories in the company's supply chains.

 This 2012 report by two Dutch NGOs (SOMO and ICN) reveals how workers in the South Indian garment and textile industry continue to suffer exploitative working conditions while making garments for Western brands.
 While some recent improvements have been made, thousands of girls work under recruitment and employment schemes that amount to bonded labour.
 This company was shown to be sourcing from one or more of the four garment manufacturers investigated, and failed to respond to a review request.

 [Source 2012][More on Workers Rights]

 Rank a Brand searches the websites of brands for the answers to carefully targeted questions.
 From this they calculate sustainability scores based on the themes of environment, climate, labor issues, and transparency.
 Brands owned by this company received an 'E', the lowest possible score.